whwu95/ImageNet21K/README.md

 --model_path=/mnt/models/mobilenetv3_large_100.pth \
 --epochs=80
 ```
-We initilize our training from standard ImageNet-1K to shorten it.
-Recommended to use ImageNet-1K weights from the excellent [repo](https://github.com/rwightman/pytorch-image-models).
+For shortening the training, we initialize the weights from standard ImageNet-1K.
+Recommended to use ImageNet-1K weights from this excellent [repo](https://github.com/rwightman/pytorch-image-models).

 ## To be added soon
 - KD training code
 - Inference code
-- Model weights when transferred to ImageNet-1K
+- Model weights after transferred to ImageNet-1K
 - More...

 ## Citation